GurevichVarvara/GameMuster/README.md

 You can discover latest games selected by rating, genre and platform.
 Beautiful icon pics, related tweets and detailed description would help you to choose what game you are take a fancy :hearts:

-And this time the game you like won’t go out of your head, just click on must-button on a game preview card and it’d imminently be included to your favorite games page (still working on that, would appear soon :stuck_out_tongue_winking_eye:)
+And this time the game you like won’t go out of your head, just click on must-button on a game preview card and it’d imminently be included to your favorite games page

 ## Technologies